clairefro/website/content/projects/index.md

 - [The L Ships](https://github.com/clairefro/thelships)
   | On-chain SVG NFT (ERC-721) that generates random unique pairs of TV show characters

-- [Smalltalk forecaster](https://github.com/clairefro/smalltalk-forecast) | Entry in four-hour hackathon.
+- [Smalltalk forecaster](https://github.com/clairefro/smalltalk-forecast) | Entry in a four-hour hackathon.
 Gets the weather for a given city and produces a forecast of the smalltalk you'll likely hear.
 Try it [here](https://clairefro.github.io/smalltalk-forecast/)

-- [How much dough?](https://github.com/clairefro/how-much-dough) | Entry for four hour-hackathon.
+- [How much dough?](https://github.com/clairefro/how-much-dough) | Entry in a four hour-hackathon.
 A basic currency conversion tool that uses loaves of bread to help you understand the value in terms of USD.
 Try it [here](https://clairefro.github.io/how-much-dough/)

 - [Tones of the Universe](https://github.com/clairefro/tone-test) | Experiment to "hear" the constants `pi` and `phi` by mapping their digits across an octave, starting at 432Hz.
 Try it [here](https://clairefro.github.io/tone-test/)